gg-gg-v1/Notes/DockerSetupAndNotes.md

 run below command to create the pod with k8s. kubectl create -f pod-definition.yml

-41. install pycharm plugin in intellij for yaml file and validate using yamllint website
+41. install [Rubernetes and openshift resource support]pycharm plugin in intellij for yaml file and validate using yamllint website

+42.